buidangkhoa252001/ProjectEcommerceWeb/README.md

 # Topic : Laptop Shop
 # Motivation:
 we have a inspiration in the business laptop in the future so we make this project.
 This project is the first floor in the future
-# Team member.: Bùi Đăng Khoa - Thài Gia Lạc
+# Team member.:
+Bùi Đăng Khoa(backend)
+Thài Gia Lạc(frontend)
-# r technology  : >.>
+# r technology  :
-Welcome to my chanel
-1
+Frontend: redux-toolkit, html ,css,js
+Backend: nodejs ,mongodb

 ![](imgreadme/1.jpg)